Differentiable Quadratic Optimization For The Maximum Independent Set Problem: Introduction

 \section{Introduction}

-In his landmark paper~\cite{karp1972reducibility}, Richard Karp introduced the concept of reducibility among combinatorial problems that are complete for the complexity class \np.
-This pivotal work established a connection between combinatorial optimization problems and the \nph complexity class, implying their inherent computational challenges.
-Although these problems are notorious for their intractability, they have proven to be foundational in various sectors \cite{bengio2021machine}, demonstrating their widespread applicability.
-While a polynomial-time solver remains elusive for solving \nph problems with respect to (w.r.t.) the input size, various efficient solvers have been developed \cite{lamm2016finding}.
-Such solvers can be broadly classified into heuristic algorithms \cite{akiba2016branch}, branch-and-bound-based global optimization methods \cite{san2011exact}, and approximation algorithms \cite{boppana1992approximating}.
+In his landmark paper~\cite{karp1972reducibility}, Richard Karp established a connection between Combinatorial Optimization Problems (COPs) and the \nph complexity class, implying their inherent computational challenges.
+Additionally, Richard Karp introduced the concept of reducibility among combinatorial problems that are complete for the complexity class \np.

+Although there exists a direct reduction between some COPs -- such as the case with the Maximum Independent Set (MIS), Maximum Clique (MC), and Minimum Vertex Cover (MVC) -- which allows a solution for one problem to be directly used to solve another, other COPs differ significantly.
+For example, there exists no straightforward reduction between MIS and the Kidney Exchange Problem (KEP) \cite{mcelfresh2019scalable} (or the Traveling Salesman Problem (TSP) \cite{Dantzig1954TSP}).

+In this paper, we focus on the MIS problem, one of the most fundamental in combinatorial optimization, with many applications including frequency assignment in wireless networks \cite{Matsui2000FrequencyAssignment}, task scheduling \cite{eddy2021maximum}, and genome sequencing \cite{joseph1992dna, Zweig2006OnTM}.

-In the \nph complexity class, one of the most fundamental problems is the `Maximum Independent Set' (MIS) problem, which is concerned with determining a subset of vertices in a graph $G = (V, E)$ with maximum cardinality, such that no two vertices in this subset are connected by an edge \cite{tarjan1977finding}.
-In the past few decades, in addition to commercial Integer Programming (IP) solvers (e.g., CPLEX \cite{cplex}, Gurobi \cite{Gurobi}, and most recently CP-SAT \cite{ortools}), powerful heuristic methods (e.g., ReduMIS in \cite{lamm2016finding}) have been introduced to tackle the complexities inherent in the MIS problem.
-Notably, a plethora of {\em data-driven} machine learning approaches were proposed for solving the MIS problem \cite{he2014learning, bother2022s, dong2021new}.
-These methods fall into two categories: Supervised Learning (SL) approaches and Reinforcement Learning (RL) approaches.
+The MIS problem involves finding a subset of vertices in a graph $G = (V, E)$ with maximum cardinality, such that no two vertices in this subset are connected by an edge \cite{tarjan1977finding}.
+In the past few decades, in addition to commercial Integer Programming (IP) solvers (e.g., CPLEX \cite{cplex}, Gurobi \cite{Gurobi}, and most recently CP-SAT \cite{cpsatlp}), powerful heuristic methods (e.g., ReduMIS in \cite{lamm2016finding}) have been introduced to tackle the complexities inherent in the MIS problem.
+Other solvers can be broadly classified into branch-and-bound-based global optimization methods \cite{akiba2016branch}, and approximation algorithms \cite{boppana1992approximating}.